arslanali9797/SVM_with_Scikit_learn/README.md

 import cv2

-# Introduction

-This project is based on image classification,where different personalities images are used to train the model.
-After that we will identify the image with their name.To achive our purpose we are going to implement the Scikit librery with SVM(support vector Machine ) we know that SVMs are a powerful class of supervised learning algorithms for classification and regression problems.
-In the context of classification, SVMs can be viewed as maximum margin linear classifiers.We will also give you an oppertunity to deploy this over the localhost with the help of Flask plartform .No need to wory about data set the file will automatically download the datased from scikit learn librery .

-### Now the time to follow the procedure to run the project

 ## step 1
 first your have to download all the necessary librery to successfully run the file .All libreries are mentioned above.